matthiasdiener/matthiasdiener.github.io/cv.md

 - **Research Scientist in Computer Science**, August 2021 -- present.
 	*National Center for Supercomputing Applications (NCSA), University of Illinois Urbana-Champaign*.
-    - Research in scientific and research computing for the development and implementation of software, tools and computational algorithms on current and forthcoming HPC platforms.
+    - Research in scientific computing focused on developing and implementing software, tools, and algorithms for current and next-generation HPC platforms.
     - *Determinism and reproducibility*: Developed data structures and algorithms for the deterministic and reproducible execution of distributed applications.
     - *Performance*: Developed methods to profile, track, and improve the performance of distributed applications.
     - *Memory*: Developed methods to detect, track, and fix memory leaks in distributed applications.